SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

   container.
 This allows you to identify the container, as each receives a different IP address from Docker.

-* The field `host` is the hostname of the container and in the Docker context this represents the container ID.
+* The field `host` is the hostname of the container.
+In the Docker context the hostname is identical to the container ID.

-* The `tag` represents the server tag corresponding, in our case, to the container name (docker **--name s1**).
+* The field `tag` represents a server tag.
+In our case the tag is identical to the container name (we have named the containers `s1` and `s2`, respectively).

 * The field `sessionViews` returns a counter that is a session variable.
 The counter is incremented each time the app receives a